Churn Risk Configuration

 Account Manager-led MSP

-Increase QBR recency to 20 and days since decision-maker contact to 15.
+Increase touchpoint recency to 20 and days since decision-maker contact to 15.
 Decrease billable vs. budget to 10.

 Volume helpdesk MSP

 Increase open P1/P2 weight to 30 and CSAT to 20.
-Decrease QBR recency to 5 if not all clients get QBRs.
+Decrease touchpoint recency to 5 if AMs don't run a tight cadence.

 New MSP (no PSA yet)

-Increase QBR recency, decision-maker contact, and stack standardization to compensate for missing PSA signals.
+Increase touchpoint recency, decision-maker contact, and stack standardization to compensate for missing PSA signals.